Endorsement for Culturally Sensitive, Relationship-focused Practice Promoting Infant Mental Health®

 Preparing for the Endorsement Exam

-Those seeking to be endorsed at Level -III and Level - IV are required to take the endorsement exam.
+Those seeking to be endorsed at Category - III and Category - IV are required to take the endorsement exam.
 Once your portfolio has been reviewed, you can begin preparing for your exam, which will be held twice each year, usually in May and October.
 This page provides candidates with information about preparing for the exam.

 Format of the Exam: